ashminarai/weatherforecast-application/README.md

 **🚀 Simple weather forecast app using reactJs (Note: This application only showcase the temperature of places.) 🚀**

-(Note: I have changed the api key that I used in the code because it was sensitive.)

 **1. Requirements**

 -ReactJS